Outcome of carbon tax review to be announced at Budget 2022

 Oil giant Shell, for example, has signed a $4.6 million research agreement with NUS, supported by the Economic Development Board (EDB) and the National Research Foundation, to develop novel ways to convert CO2 into cleaner fuels and useful chemicals.

-The theme of Tuesday's forum was "collaborative advantage", which a panel later discussed in detail.
+Yesterday's forum was themed "collaborative advantage", which a panel later discussed in detail.

 EDB managing director Jacqueline Poh said that while many believe fossil fuel firms should not play a role in the sustainability solution, excluding them would be "a great disservice to the amount of ground" that needs to be covered.